Scala-Dev/exp-js-sdk/README.md

 - `organization` The organization of the user.
 Required user credential.
 - `uuid` The uuid of the device or consumer app.
 Required consumer app credential and required device credential unless `allowPairing` is `true`.
 - `secret` The device secret.
 Required device credential unless `allowPairing` is `true`.
-- `api_key` The consumer app api key.
+- `apiKey` The consumer app api key.
 Required consumer app credential.
 - `allowPairing` Whether or not to allow authentication to fallback to pairing mode.
 If `true`, invalid or missing device credentials will start the sdk in pairing mode.
 Defaults to `false`.
 - `host` The api host to authenticate with.
 Defaults to `https://api.goexp.io`.
 - `enableNetwork` Whether or not to establish a socket connection with the EXP network.
 If `false` you will not be able to listen for broadcasts.
 Defaults to `true`.